Kernix13/beginner-git-commands/BEGINNER_GIT.md

 Ater downloading Git, open the `.exe` file to install Git.
 Then find Git Bash and open it.
 For me on Windows, there was a Git folder in my Start ment and Git bash was in there.
 Open it...

 In the past you could just use `user.name` and `user.email` to verify your identity to GitHub.
-Now you have to generate an SSH to let GitHub know you are who you say you are.
+Now you have to generate an SSH key to let GitHub know you are who you say you are.
 I used the following docs for the commands I used:

 1. Link 1: [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
    Link 2: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)